CPC Definition - Subclass C22C

 This place covers:

-Master alloys used for the production of iron/steel
+Master alloys used for the production of iron or steel.

 Relationships with other classification places

-The cast iron compositions are classified in C22C 37/00.
+The cast iron compositions are classified in group C22C 37/00.

-Methods of changing the physical structure of ferrous alloys are classified in C21D.
+Methods of changing the physical structure of ferrous alloys or metal alloys are classified in subclass C21D.

-Making ferrous alloys by melting using master alloys is classified in C22C 33/06.
+Making ferrous alloys by melting using master alloys is classified in group C22C 33/06.

 References